Vdhakal/Unity-VR-game/README.md

 # Unity-VR-game
-This is the first 3D VR game I have made.
+This is the first 3D VR game I made.
 This game is a simple VR game that has obstacles, time, and a few animation component.
-I named it Ride Past as I suppose the gameplay has a bike that passes through obstacles.
+I named it Ride Past as the user during the gameplay rides bike that passes through obstacles.